motib/probability-mosteller/README.md

 Python programs for most of the problems can be found in the directory `programs`.

-Excel programs generously provided by Michael Woltermann can be found in directory `excel'.
+Excel programs generously provided by Michael Woltermann can be found in directory `excel`.

 The Hebrew translation is very preliminary at this stage.